kelvinAI/fullstack-blog/index.md

 ```
 or else page might fail during redirecting / new tabs!!

+### Troubeshooting blank page in create-react app served in subfolder instead of root
+If you are trying to serve a nodejs app made with create-react in a subfolder , ie. http://mysite.com/version2/, you need to change the baseurl in the create-react router otherwise it will not route correctly and the page will be blank.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for